If you’re planning your Southern Spain itinerary, you’re probably wondering where to spend the most time, what cities to visit, and which to skip.

 The highlight of a trip to Cordoba is a visit to the Mezquita Cathedral, an old Islamic mosque converted into a Catholic Cathedral in the 13th century.

-The result is a unique contrast of two religious influences translated into a wonder of architecture, with the oldest parts of the building dating back to 748 – 786.
+The result is a unique contrast of two religious influences translated into a wonder of architecture.
+The oldest parts of the building date back to 748 – 786.
 The entrance to the Cathedral is through a traditional Andalusian-style courtyard covered with blossoming orange trees.

-Palacio de Viana is one of the lesser-known spots in the city, and it may not look like much from the outside, but wait till you walk it and admire one of its 12 pretty courtyards with immaculately displayed plants and beautiful gardens.
+Palacio de Viana is one of the lesser-known spots in the city.
+It may not look like much from the outside, but wait until you walk it and admire one of its 12 pretty courtyards with immaculately displayed plants and beautiful gardens.

-If you have some spare time left, exploring the small narrow streets of the old town, and enjoying a cup of tea in a local teteria might be the perfect way to end your trip to Cordoba.
+If you have some spare time left, exploring the tiny, narrow streets of the old town and enjoying a cup of tea in a local teteria might be the perfect way to end your trip to Cordoba.

 Bonus Tips for Other Spain Destinations